loftwah/brandsync/design.md

    - All data transmitted between the client and server is encrypted using HTTPS/SSL to protect against eavesdropping and tampering.

 3. **Secure API Communication**:
-   - API requests to external platforms (Twitter, Instagram, Facebook) are made using secure HTTPS connections to ensure the confidentiality and integrity of the data exchanged.
+   - API requests to external platforms (Twitter/X, Instagram, Facebook) are made using secure HTTPS connections to ensure the confidentiality and integrity of the data exchanged.
    - API keys and secrets are securely stored and managed using a secrets management system (e.g., AWS Secrets Manager) to prevent unauthorized access.

 4. **Input Validation and Sanitization**: